Version History in OneDrive

 OneDrive can also be very confusing if you include your Windows “desktop” in the backup but have more than one computer using that OneDrive account.

-However, putting my own reservations aside, one thing that has definitely improved its usefulness is that, since the end of 2022, all data files have different versions saved.
+Putting my own reservations aside, one thing that has definitely improved OneDrive’s usefulness is that, these days, all types of data file have different versions saved.

 Version history means that OneDrive automatically keeps previous versions so that you can return to one if necessary.
-This can be invaluable (says he from personal experience).
+You can now step back through previous versions of your file until you find a version with the missing chunk (subject to the limits described below).

 Accessing earlier versions

 All Microsoft accounts include a free OneDrive quota of 5gb of data storage.
-The Microsoft 365 Personal account has a generous 1tb (1000gb) and with the Family version, each of the six users has their own 1tb of OneDrive storage.
+The Microsoft 365 Personal account has a generous 1tb (1000gb).
+With the Family version, each of the six users has their own 1tb of OneDrive storage.

 For further information, see these Microsoft pages: